 - 1.16.1 All spoilers shall be measured as complete material height including hinge and all hardware associated with connecting the spoiler to the decking. - a.
-Option 1: Five (5) Inch Spoiler includes USMTS/USRA spec engine, 23-degree steel-headed flat tappet engine and open engine option #4.
-The maximum rear spoiler height shall be five (5) inches.
+Option 1: Five (5) Inch Spoiler includes USMTS/USRA spec engine and 23-degree steel-headed flat tappet engine and open engine option #4.
+The maximum rear spoiler height shall be five (5) inches. - b.

-- b.
 Option 2: Six (6) Inch Spoiler includes USMTS/USRA concept engine and GM CT525 crate engine.
 The maximum rear spoiler height shall be six (6) inches. - c.
 Option 3: Seven (7) Inch Spoiler includes GM 604 crate engine.
 The maximum rear spoiler height shall be seven (7) inches. - 1.16.2 Rear spoiler may not exceed the width of the rear deck lid, must be flush to the deck and must extend from right edge of deck to left edge of deck.
 Spoiler material must remain flat.
-A maximum single one (1) inch spoiler stiffener is allowed on the backside of spoiler. - 1.16.3 Rear spoiler must remain separate from sail panels. - 1.16.4 A maximum of two (2) center supports and a maximum of two (2) side supports may be attached to the front of the rear spoiler (see body diagram for dimensions). - 1.16.5 Fins, wings, lips, deflectors or other air spoilers (except as noted above) are not allowed. - 1.16.6 Any fins, wings, lips, deflectors or other permitted air spoilers must match corresponding part on opposite side of racecar.
+A maximum single one (1) inch spoiler stiffener is permitted on the back side of the rear spoiler. - 1.16.3 Rear spoiler must remain separate from sail panels. - 1.16.4 A maximum of two (2) center supports and a maximum of two (2) side supports may be attached to the front of the rear spoiler (see body diagram for dimensions). - 1.16.5 Fins, wings, lips, deflectors or other air spoilers (except as noted above) are not allowed.
+A maximum one-half (0.5) inch break for rigidity on body panels is permitted.

+1.16.6 Any fins, wings, lips, deflectors or other permitted air spoilers must match corresponding part on opposite side of racecar.